Cellular Boosters for Mobile Data Performance

 Understanding Cellular Frequencies

-Single device boosters (such as cradle style boosters) are designed for just one device at a time, but may work with multiple devices within very close proximity.
+Single device boosters (such as cradle-style boosters) are designed for just one device at a time but can sometimes work with multiple devices within very close proximity.

-More powerful boosters are designed for multiple devices to be enhanced at once, so any device within range of the interior antenna will benefit from the amplified signal.
+More powerful boosters are designed to support multiple devices at the same time, so any device within range of the interior antenna will benefit from the amplified signal.
 However, boosting multiple devices at once will reduce the enhanced signal received by each device, as they share the power of the amplifier.
 To optimize data performance to a single device, keep only that device active within the reach of the interior antenna.

 Avoid Boosting Your Expectations